-Implementation Lower costs of heating and cooling Opportunities Century Center could be candidate for first adopter If marginal costs of adding adjacent community/commercial buildings to the heating and cooling network are low, then a municipal utility could be an effective way to provide services at low cost A community geothermal utility would make it easier to adopt geothermal broadly by lowering costs and simplifying construction.
-Savings from lower energy bills could be put towards other projects Implementation Unknown technical feasibility Challenges Large upfront costs; requires low-cost financing New activity for Carrboro, but Orange County buildings in downtown Hillsborough have implemented geothermal heating and cooling and are realizing substantial savings Resources Needed Effort to: explore feasibility; develop engineering design; and policy (human and material) development towards an approach for other community buildings.
+Implementation Opportunities Lower costs of heating and cooling Century Center or Town Hall/Town Commons could be candidate for first adopter If marginal costs of adding adjacent community/commercial buildings to the heating and cooling network are low, then a municipal utility could be an effective way to provide services at low cost A community geothermal utility would make it easier to adopt geothermal broadly by lowering costs and simplifying construction.
+Savings from lower energy bills could be put towards other projects Implementation Challenges Unknown technical feasibilityLarge upfront costs; requires low-cost financing New for Carrboro.
+Orange County buildings in Hillsborough have implemented geothermal in HVAC and are realizing substantial savings Resources Needed (human and material) Effort to: explore feasibility; develop engineering design; and policy development towards an approach for other community buildings.
 Anticipated Cost Upfront costs are large but design lifetime of equipment is approximately 50 years.
 Geothermal systems (on average) reduce heating and cooling costs by 50%.
 The actual installation costs and benefits depend on the building.
 Leadership Town staff for development for Town buildings, business community for development of community infrastructure Partners Technical assistance from Orange County, contractor(s), and investors Time Frame An initial assessment of technical feasibility could be pursued quickly.
 Project development would likely take several years, depending on the scope, with benefits for many decades Fit with Items Pursue Partnerships; 50% Reduction Goal for Buildings Next Step(s) Examine completed projects in Orange County Solicit contracting support for feasibility study 3.
 If deemed feasible, develop preliminary design for Town of Carrboro buildings including financial assessment and environmental benefits.
-4. Explore opportunities to develop a municipal utility 5.
+4. Explore opportunities to develop a municipal utility5.
 Explore ways to encourage developers to install geothermal Evaluation Criteria Reduced energy bills.
-Reduced greenhouse gas emissions.
+Evaluation Critcha Reduced greenhouse gas emissions.
 More comfortable work environment for Town staff.